masagrator/FPSLocker-Warehouse/Methodology/The Legend of Heroes Trails of Cold Steel/README.md

 > Details

 Game is using internal FPS locker.
-We need to patch it.
+We need to patch it.<br>
+**WARNING**: Game has issues with slow-motion cutscenes when FPS is set above 30 FPS.
+It will make them up to several times longer than they should.
+Use Turbo mode when that happens.

 ---